OdedNissim/marathon-training-analysis/README.md

 Two and a half years later, sitting by Lake Atitlán in Guatemala and reflecting on an incredible six-month journey across South America, I felt recharged.
 I opened that drawer again and decided to give the marathon another chance.
 This time, I reached out to Yuval, a former Navy teammate who became a professional running coach, and together we built a structured, gradual, and professional training plan.

-As someone who loves numbers, I had an idea for a project: to take all the running data from my Garmin watch, both from my 2023 training and the first months of my new 2025 plan—and look for patterns, forecasts, and signals.
+As someone who loves numbers, I had an idea for a project: to take all the running data from my Garmin watch, both from my 2023 training and the first months of my new 2025 plan, look for patterns, forecasts, and signals.
 Could I spot the warning signs of the injury back then?
 What explains why now I feel stronger and healthier?

 In this project, I’ll share some of the most interesting data insights, along with my personal takeaways about runningת, and about life.